UniversityOfSaintThomas/Cascade_documentation/capricorn/site_setup.md

 ### Go to Manage Site > then Configurations

--   Change each Configurations' Template (Home, Interior, Landing, Program Filter and Sub-Landing)
+-   Change each Configurations' Template (Events, Home, Interior, Landing, and Sub-Landing)
--   Click Home > Edit > and change the Template to `University of St. Thomas: /_shared-capricorn/Templates/Universal`
+-   Click Interior > Edit > and change the Template to `University of St. Thomas: /_shared-capricorn/templates/Universal`

 **Before you click submit, scroll down and notice that each "Region" is now pointing to "University of St. Thomas"**